monirz/conget/README.md

 ## Install
 Get the dependency with 'dep'

 `$ dep ensure`

-If you don't have `dep` installed, This app has only one dependency right now `github.com/urfave/cli` so you can just get it with `go get github.com/urfave/cli`.
+If you don't have `dep` installed, this app has only one dependency right now `github.com/urfave/cli` so you can just get it with

+`go get github.com/urfave/cli`.

 And run this